Phil Lesh: Personal life, health and death

 On October 26, 2006, Lesh stated on his official website that he had been diagnosed with prostate cancer, the disease that killed his father, and would be undergoing an operation in December 2006.
 On December 7, 2006, he reported that he had undergone prostate surgery and the cancer had been removed.
 In October 2015, Lesh announced that he had had bladder cancer surgery.
 He stated that his prognosis was good and that he expected to make a full recovery.

 In August 2019, Lesh announced that he was to undergo back surgery and he and his band canceled engagements at the Outlaw Music Festival, Telluride Blues & Brews Festival, and Dirt Farmers Festival.
 He was expected to make a full recovery.

 Lesh died on October 25, 2024, at the age of 84.
+No cause of death was given publicly.

+Memorials and Tributes

+Following his death, in honor of Lesh's 85th birthday the village of Port Chester, New York, where Lesh frequently performed at The Capitol Theatre, renamed a portion of the street outside the venue as "Phil Lesh Lane".
+Lesh’s deep musical ties to the village had previously been recognized over the years: he received the Key to Port Chester and was named an Honorary Firefighter by the Port Chester Volunteer Fire Department.

+March 12th to 15th, 2025, Phil's son Grahame Lesh hosted Unbroken Chain: A Celebration of the Life and Music of Phil Lesh at The Capitol Theatre.
+The show featured over 30 performers, including Daniel Donato, Luther Dickinson, John Molo, Oteil Burbridge, Amy Helm, Dave Schools, Stanley Jordan, Larry Campbell, Teresa Williams, Rick Mitarotonda and more.